LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 your website.
 To allow visitors to upload files to your web server, use an HTML ``<form>`` tag along with an ``<input>`` tag for each file being uploaded.
-The form tag must have an "enctype" attribute of :mimetype:`multipart/form-data`, and the input tags for file uploads need to have a "type" attribute of "file".
+The form tag must have an "enctype" attribute of :mimetype:`multipart/form-data`, and the "input" tags for file uploads need to have a "type" attribute of "file".
 The following HTML code could be used to upload a single file to your server::

    <form action="upload_file.lasso" method="post" enctype="multipart/form-data">